dsaipe/python_blog/first_draft.md

 # Creating a Dashboard

 You will now know that Shiny apps consist of a **user interface (UI)** and a **server function**.
 We will go through developing these one at a time.
-If you haven't already, you will need to install Shiny before we begin.
+If you haven't already, you will need to install Shiny and any other dependencies before we begin.

 ```
-pip install shiny
+pip install shiny pandas plotnine Jinja2
 ```

 ## User Interface